serbouty/cs50x/README.md

 Introduction to computer science from Harvard University.

-Covers the basics of programming, data structures and algorithms with C.
-Also gives an overview on how computers work under the hood with memory management.
+Available for free as an open course, these lectures provide an overview of common concepts used in programming.
+The focus here is mainly on data structures and algorithms, with an emphasis on memory usage and efficiency.

 ## Week 0 - Scratch